Earth Chapter 3.1

 If she was real.
 She had to be real.
 How could she not be?

-“What are you babbling about?” she asked, paying him little heed as she focused on her work.
+“What are you babbling about?” the Mistress asked, paying him little heed as she focused on her work.
 She rarely let him talk in the evenings, when she burned him with her secret bandages, dressing his upper body first, then his legs and feet, lastly his head.
 He tensed as another heated panel draped over his cool, bare skin.

 “The girl, Mistress.
 She comes to our yard.”